PHILIPPE BOLTON, FACTEUR de La Flûte à Bec

 Fork fingerings

-If the recorder had large holes, fork fingerings would have no effect.
 If the holes were much larger, fork fingerings would not be possible.
-If the recorder had large holes, fork fingerings would have no effect.

 If we could enlarge the holes to almost the same diameter as the bore, we would obtain much higher notes, but they would also effectively cut the air column when open, so nothing could happen lower down any more.

-A fork fingering with a large hole
+a normal fingerfing with a large hole (left) a fork fingering with a large hole (right)

 Fork fingerings have almost no effect with large holes, and closing holes below an open one hardly changes the frequency of the note being played.
-So the note shown below is very similar to the one on the left, and completely different from the one above.
+So the note shown below is very similar to the one on the left, and completely different from the one above